Charli Jacoby: Rugby career

 Jacoby came off the bench in the Eagles 52–14 loss to England in a warm-up match before the World Cup.
 She was selected in the Eagles squad for the delayed 2021 Rugby World Cup in New Zealand.

+In 2024 she became the first American to play in Australia's Super Rugby Women's competition when she signed with the Queensland Reds for the 2024 season.

+She played in the test against Japan in Los Angeles on April 26, 2025, the Eagles lost the closely contested game 33–39.
+On July 17, she was named in the Eagles squad for the 2025 Women's Rugby World Cup.